julianstewart/hair_salon/README.md

 # _Hair Salon_

-##### _An application that allows hair salon owners to more effectively manage their stylist and client lists, August 21st, 2015_
+##### _An application that allows hair salon owners to more effectively manage their stylist and client lists, 2015.08.21_

 #### By _**Julian Stewart**_